 Vlamingh is the most southerly of our sites, just on the border with Mosman Park.
-It is also the site of our fabulous, new nature play space.
+It is also the site of our fabulous, new Nature Discovery Space.
 It is a place for kids to explore, find, touch, climb and make things from sand, sticks or gum nuts.
 You can see how this weedy degraded site has been transformed into a fun and exciting space for kids to explore here.

 This was one of Cottesloe Coastcare’s (CCA’s) original restoration sites.
 In 2005 a Coastwest grant paid for a ramp and fencing and Coastcare volunteers weeded and planted local species.
 A 2010 Caring for Country project saw a mass of Victorian tea trees removed and mulched on the sea-side of the path.
 Coastcare volunteers then planted 3,500 seedlings into the tea tree mulch.
 The mono-culture of tea trees has now been replaced by a diverse and vigorous array of local species.